fingerprintjs/fingerprintjs-pro-react/examples/preact/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Preact, take a look at the following resources:

 - [Preact Documentation](https://preactjs.com/) - learn about Preact features and API.
 - [Preact CLI Readme](https://github.com/developit/preact-cli/blob/master/README.md) - detailed explanation on how things work.